cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 GunDB is a realtime database of data synchronization - this means that you will no longer have to care about data management on unreliable connection.
 Everybody is doing it: Google with docs and email drafts, Microsoft online word editor and basically every application that support offline first - so why shouldn't you do it as well?
-All you have to do when using it is to sit back, relax, manipulate the data and let Gun do the syncing work for you.
+All you have to is use it, sit back, relax, manipulate the data and let Gun do the syncing work for you.
 One major advantage of Gun, that I exploited to the maximum, is the ability to notify on data change.
 This feature is a life-saver when it comes to realtime data rendering, notification and decision making.

 If you are not interested in machine learning and you are here only to see how GunDB works, jump to the interactive demo on "How it works" and demo Plunker on "GunDB in Artificial Intelligence".